ADR-011: Runtime Message Routing

 classify()if provided → determines dispatch semantics

-Precedence: reservedPrefixes always takes precedence over allowedPrefixes.
-If a prefix appears in both, it is reserved.
+Precedence: reservedChannels always takes precedence over allowedChannels.
+If a channel appears in both, it is reserved.

 Classification invariant: If classify() returns "rpc", the message MUST contain a valid RPC envelope; otherwise the message is rejected with ErrorFrame{code: 1002} (InvalidFrame: malformed payload).
 This prevents semantic spoofing where non-RPC messages bypass envelope validation.